 Jessie Williams (she/her)

-Jessie Williams is a current law and planning student at the University of Michigan, originally from Traverse City, Michigan.
-Jessie serves on our Board, Steering Committee, and Communications Committee, and currently serves as the lead for our Volunteers Committee.
+Jessie Williams is a law and urban planning grad student at the University of Michigan, from Traverse City, Michigan.
+Jessie serves on the Board and Steering Committee, and assists with communications and volunteer management work.
 Jessie is a 2022 graduate of UM’s Program in the Environment, with a concentration in Urban Planning and Transportation Networks.
-“Biking is a win-win between climate justice, physical health, and economic equity.
-I’m so proud of the work we do at Common Cycle to help everyone be independent in their transportation, especially for populations who’ve been underrepresented in the biking community.”
+She loves being outside, navigating her home city of TC and second home city of A2 by bike, and being a part of the awesome, bike-tastic community of Common Cycle.